dapr/docs/howto/pubsub-scopes/README.md

 | topic2     |      |   X  |      |
 | topic3     |      |   X  |      |

-The table below shows can see which application is allowed to subscribe to the topics:
+The table below shows which application is allowed to subscribe to the topics:
 | Subscription | app1 | app2 | app3 |
 |--------------|------|------|------|
 | topic1       |   X  |      |   X  |